 Sail The Yarra River On An Electric Boat

-The Yarra River is considered the heart and soul of Melbourne, where you’ll find the Royal Botanic Gardens, the MCG, and the Arts Centre.
+If you’re spending summer in Australia, the Yarra River should not be missed.
+It’s considered the heart and soul of Melbourne, where you’ll find the Royal Botanic Gardens, the MCG, and the Arts Centre.
 Explore the river and the restaurants and stores that line its waters by taking your family on an electric boat ride.
 This fun boating experience is a great way to tour the city in a kid-friendly way.
 You can even bring along food and drinks for a waterfront picnic along the way.

 The best way to explore this vibrant city is with a luxury cruise to Melbourne.
 On a guided shore excursion, you’ll be able to choose from the experiences that suit your family.